barryclark/jekyll-now/temp.md

 💡 Building OpenCV takes time, anywhere between 5 minutes and +60 minutes depending on your configuration, the selected OpenCV modules, …; so it's a good idea to first do a minimal build to check that eveything is OK.

-To reduce the build time, disable to the following entries:
+To reduce the build time, disable the following entries:

  * `BUILD_IPP_IW`